Help us protect Louisiana's children. Call 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week.

 • Welcome: Everyone introduces themselves.

-• Ground Rules, Confidentiality, Family Goals and Family Perspective: The facilitator will talk about things to remember at the meeting, such as one person speaks at a time.
+• Ground Rules, Confidentiality, Family Goals and Family Perspective: The facilitator will discuss things to remember during the meeting, such as one person speaks at a time.
 The facilitator will emphasize confidentiality and provide an agreement that everyone must sign.
 The family will talk about the goals they want to work on and share their views on the goals.

-• Identification of Strengths/Needs of the Family: Everyone invited will identify the strengths and needs of the family and how these strengths or needs relate to the family goals.
+• Identification of Strengths and Needs of the Family: All involved will identify the strengths and needs of the family and how these relate to the family goals.

-• Making a Family Plan: Everyone will list steps and resources that may be helpful in reaching the family plan goals.
-This plan will show what will be done, who will do it and when it will be accomplished.
-There will be some goals which must be part of the plan to ensure the child's safety.
+• Creating a Family Plan: Everyone will list steps and resources that may help achieve the family plan goals.
+This plan will detail what will be done, who will do it and when it will be accomplished.
+There will be goals that must be part of the plan to ensure the child's safety.

 WHY FAMILY TEAM MEETINGS?

-• People are capable of change, and most people are able to find solutions within themselves, especially when they are helped in a caring way.
+• People are capable of change, and most find solutions within themselves, especially when they are helped in a caring manner.

 • All people and families have strengths.
 Strengths are discovered and affirmed when people are recognized, listened to, respected and encouraged.